redis/docs/content/operate/rc/databases/rdi/_index.md

     - Oracle
     - SQL Server
     - PostgreSQL
+    - mariaDB
+    - Aurora

 {{< note >}}
 Please be aware of the following limitations:

 - The target database must be a Redis Cloud Pro database hosted on Amazon Web Services (AWS).
 Redis Cloud Essentials databases and databases hosted on Google Cloud do not support Data Integration.
-- Only the Ingest use case is supported at this time.
 - Source databases must also be hosted on AWS.
-- One source database can only be connected to one target database.
+- One source database can only be synced to one target database.
 {{< /note >}}

 ## Get started